ohynderi/FwAutomation/README.md

 The default location for this file is Config/topology.csv

 ### The instruction file
-This file defines a set of instruction to be applied on a list of firewalls.
+This file defines a set of instruction to be applied to a list of firewalls.
-When running in "set command" mode, the script parses this file and apply the commands under the set_commands section to the firewalls part of the devices list.
+When running in "set command" mode, the script parses this file and apply the instructions under the set_commands section to the firewalls in the devices list.

 Syntax of the file is the following:
 ```